Hurricane Ismael: Impact

+Retirement

-Due to the damage and deaths, the World Meteorological Organization retired the name Ismael and replaced it with Israel, another Spanish name beginning with the letter "I" set to be used in the 2001 Pacific hurricane season.
-During the 2001 season, a reporter stationed in Israel felt offended from the name choice, and the president of the Anti-Defamation League felt it was insensitive.
-Hundreds of people sent e-mails or called the National Hurricane Center, and as a result Max Mayfield called the members of the World Meteorological Organization.
+Due to the damage and deaths, the World Meteorological Organization (WMO) retired the name Ismael and replaced it with Israel, another Spanish name beginning with the letter "I" for use in the 2001 season.
+However, after leaders of the Anti-Defamation League and the Zionist Organization of America made public remarks in the spring of 2001 sharply criticizing usage of the name, hundreds of people sent e-mails or called the National Hurricane Center (NHC) to express their opposition to its use.
+In response, NHC director Max Mayfield urged the WMO to choose a different name.
 The name Israel was replaced with Ivo during the season.